 Hate on it, but the JP Black coconut water-soaked almond milk from Juice Press is on point.
-Also, everything bagel with cream cheese, cucumber, salt/pepper.
+Also, everything bagel with cream cheese, cucumber, salt and pepper.

 Where else in the world have you eaten the best food?

-NYC is famous for its food fads - which has been your favourite?
-Which has been the funniest (ie most ridiculous)?
+NYC is famous for its food fads - which has been your favorite?
+Which has been the most ridiculous?

 I was so glad when beef came back (Beef 7 Ways at Má Pêche, burgers, etc)!
 We had all been eating so much pork for so long.
 Most ridiculous is a tie between cupcakes and Ramen burgers.

 British people say "gorgeous" when describing delicious food, which usually makes Americans laugh.
-What is your favourite exclamation when something tastes divine?
+What is your favorite exclamation when something tastes divine?